Mail.ru Group plans to raise $600mn on London Stock Exchange

-According to an announcement by Mail.ru Group on the London Stock Exchange, the Internet company plans to raise $600mn: $200mn in global depositary receipts (GDRs) to raise capital and $400mn in convertible bonds, reports East-West Digital News (EWDN).
+According to an announcement by Mail.ru Group on the London Stock Exchange (LSE), the internet company plans to raise $600mn: $200mn in global depositary receipts (GDRs) to raise capital and $400mn in convertible bonds, reports East-West Digital News (EWDN).

-Mail.ru Group will use this money to develop and support the business and finance future transactions, especially in areas that have spurred growth on the pandemic.
+Mail.ru Group will use this money to develop and support the business and finance future transactions, especially in areas that have spurred growth on the back of the coronavirus (COVID-19) pandemic.
 The holding plans to invest part of the money in O2O, the holding it launched in June last year together with Sberbank and AliExpress Russia with Alibaba Group, the Russian Direct Investment Fund (RDIF) and Megafon.

-The convertible bonds will be placed due 2025.
+The convertible bonds will be due in 2025.

-The American investment bank Morgan Stanley will act as the coordinator and bookrunner of the bond placement.
+The American investment bank Morgan Stanley will act as the co-ordinator and bookrunner of the bond placement.

-On September 24, Mail.Ru Group GDRs gained 4% during trading on the London Stock Exchange, and at its peak, the growth exceeded 8%.
-A similar dynamics was observed at the Moscow Exchange.
+On September 24, Mail.Ru Group GDRs gained 4% during trading on the LSE, and at its peak, the growth exceeded 8%.
+A similar dynamic was observed at the Moscow Exchange.

 -